emberjs/rfcs/text/0938-strict-es-module-support.md

 ```

 because it will automatically build into your app all the possible matches, when you want that.

+If you do want to avoid eagerly evaluating both branches, you should consider switching from `importSync` to `await import()`, which becomes easier after enabling `strict-es-modules` because you can use `await` in top-level module scope.

 ### Implication: treeForAddon output